Azure/bicep-types-az/generated/datafactory/microsoft.datafactory/2018-06-01/types.md

 ### Properties
 * **schema**: any: The schema name of SAP HANA.
 Type: string (or Expression with resultType string).
 * **table**: any: The table name of SAP HANA.
 Type: string (or Expression with resultType string).

+## SapOdpLinkedServiceTypeProperties
+### Properties
+* **clientId**: any: Client ID of the client on the SAP system where the table is located.
+(Usually a three-digit decimal number represented as a string) Type: string (or Expression with resultType string).
+* **encryptedCredential**: any: The encrypted credential used for authentication.
+Credentials are encrypted using the integration runtime credential manager.
+Type: string (or Expression with resultType string).
+* **language**: any: Language of the SAP system where the table is located.
+The default value is EN.
+Type: string (or Expression with resultType string).
+* **logonGroup**: any: The Logon Group for the SAP System.
+Type: string (or Expression with resultType string).
+* **messageServer**: any: The hostname of the SAP Message Server.
+Type: string (or Expression with resultType string).
+* **messageServerService**: any: The service name or port number of the Message Server.
+Type: string (or Expression with resultType string).
+* **password**: [SecretBase](#secretbase): Password to access the SAP server where the table is located.
+* **server**: any: Host name of the SAP instance where the table is located.
+Type: string (or Expression with resultType string).
+* **sncLibraryPath**: any: External security product's library to access the SAP server where the table is located.
+Type: string (or Expression with resultType string).
+* **sncMode**: any: SNC activation indicator to access the SAP server where the table is located.
+Must be either 0 (off) or 1 (on).
+Type: string (or Expression with resultType string).
+* **sncMyName**: any: Initiator's SNC name to access the SAP server where the table is located.
+Type: string (or Expression with resultType string).
+* **sncPartnerName**: any: Communication partner's SNC name to access the SAP server where the table is located.
+Type: string (or Expression with resultType string).
+* **sncQop**: any: SNC Quality of Protection.
+Allowed value include: 1, 2, 3, 8, 9.
+Type: string (or Expression with resultType string).
+* **subscriberName**: any: The subscriber name.
+Type: string (or Expression with resultType string).
+* **systemId**: any: SystemID of the SAP system where the table is located.
+Type: string (or Expression with resultType string).
+* **systemNumber**: any: System number of the SAP system where the table is located.
+(Usually a two-digit decimal number represented as a string.)
+Type: string (or Expression with resultType string).
+* **userName**: any: Username to access the SAP server where the table is located.
+Type: string (or Expression with resultType string).
+* **x509CertificatePath**: any: SNC X509 certificate file path.
+Type: string (or Expression with resultType string).

+## SapOdpResourceDatasetTypeProperties
+### Properties
+* **context**: any (Required): The context of the SAP ODP Object.
+Type: string (or Expression with resultType string).
+* **objectName**: any (Required): The name of the SAP ODP Object.
+Type: string (or Expression with resultType string).

 ## SapOpenHubLinkedServiceTypeProperties
 ### Properties